stochasticHydroTools/DPPoissonTests/README.md

 In order to use it you must compile the python wrappers using make (doing ```make python``` or ```make all``` here will also compile the python library).
 A file called uammd.*.so will be created and then "import uammd" can be used inside python.
 Notice that you might have to customize python\_interface/Makefile for your particular system.
 See python_interface/dppoisson.py for a usage example.
+Once compiled you can use "help(uammd)" for additional usage information.